 Introduction to real estate securities; emphasis on private offerings; determining whether a contemplated transaction involves a security, and what happens if it does; exemptions from registration (Reg D); registration requirements; investor suitability, how to syndicate, acquisition of property, marketing or the property, tax structure and formation of syndication, compensation to syndicators, real estate tax considerations.
-Cross listed with REAL 3337, XRCM 4337.

 REAL 4347 Mgmt of Income Properties (4 Credits)

 Explore the complexities of managing apartments, condominiums, office buildings, industrial property and shopping centers.
 This course covers rental markets, development of rental schedules, leasing techniques and negotiations, repairs and maintenance, tenant relations, merchandising, selection and training of personnel, accounting, and owner relations.
-Cross listed with REAL 3347.

 REAL 4357 Corporate Real Estate & Management (4 Credits)

 This course provides a snapshot view of the corporate real estate life cycle and how to strategically plan and manage it.
 Over the ten week period we will address the diverse but critical components that together account for Facility Management.
 These shall include: Building Life Cycles and sustainability, facility management as part of the enterprise model within a corporate structure, regulatory agencies, professional relationships and the impact of the build environment on the bottom line, contracting and budget management, move-add-change (MAC) / operations, and general administrative services.

 REAL 4369 Real Estate Taxation (4 Credits)